gcanti/tcomb-doc/README.md

 ## toMarkdown(json: JSON): string

-Given the output of `inspect`, returns a markdown containing all the types found in the JSON.
+Given the output of `inspect`, returns a markdown containing all the types found in `json`.

 **Example**